Flomp/vimu/content/docs/editor/node-panel.md

 First, click the output socket of one node, then click the input socket of another.
 To disconnect, simply click the socket of either one and click anywhere on the grid area.

 ### Delete
-Select the node first then press the <kbd class="keyboard-key nowrap">← Backspace</kbd> key on your keyboard or click on the <i class="v-icon mdi mdi-delete theme--light"></i> icon in the <nuxt-link to="/docs/editor/details-panel">Details Panel</nuxt-link>.
+Select the node first then press the <kbd class="keyboard-key nowrap">← Backspace</kbd> key on your keyboard or select "Edit" -> "Delete" from the <nuxt-link to="/docs/editor/menu#delete">context menu</nuxt-link>.
 Note that the output node cannot be deleted.